releasetools/cli/README.md

 rt base::::version
 # vX.Y.Z

-# Optionally, check that all dependencies are installed on your system
+# Optionally, check that all dependencies for all modules are correctly installed
 rt base::check_deps
 # Ok.

-# Or check individual modules
-rt git::internal_check_deps

 # You can also check the install location
 rt base::install_location